-The Civic Federation recommends that the Sheriff's Office-with cooperation from the Chief Judge's Office-produce and post on its website reports on the use of electronic monitoring, the prevalence and severity of detainees' mental health problems and the criminal backgrounds of pretrial detainees.
+The Civic Federation recommends that the Sheriff's Office-with cooperation from the Chief Judge's Office and the Cook County Health and Hospitals System-produce and post on its website reports on the use of electronic monitoring, the prevalence and severity of detainees' mental health problems and the criminal backgrounds of pretrial detainees.
 The reports could be written in-house or by academic criminal justice experts, but background data should be made available to the public, with appropriate provisions for confidentiality of health-related records.